What are the notices of assessment from Revenue Quebec and the CRA?

-Every year, Canadian businesses are faced with receiving federal and provincial assessment notices, documents that are critical to the financial health of the business.
-These notices, issued by the Canada Revenue Agency (CRA) and provincial agencies such as Revenu Québec, confirm the details of your tax return and indicate the amount of tax owed, payments made, and refunds or balances remaining.
+Every year, Canadian businesses receive federal and provincial assessment notices—critical documents that significantly influence their financial standing.
+Issued by the Canada Revenue Agency (CRA) and provincial authorities like Revenu Quebec, these notices provide a detailed summary of your tax return, including taxes owed, payments made, and any refunds or remaining balances.

 What is a Notice of Assessment?